Why are there calls to give anonymity to sexual offence suspects?

 Daniel Janner QC set up the petition after founding pressure group Fair (Falsely Accused Individuals for Reform).

 Sir Cliff Richard has opened up about being falsely accused, and publicly named, without ever being charged or even arrested.— Falsely Accused Individuals for Reform (FAIR) (@FAIRcampaignUK) July 14, 2019

 Sign our petition to change the law to give anonymity to those accused of sexual offences until charged 👇https://t.co/TYF0sIWSk0 pic.twitter.com/gitEL8vKeI

 The petition was launched to “provide balance in the criminal justice system”, avoid suspects becoming “targets of opportunist and deluded claimants” as well as preventing “police searches of the homes of suspects who have not been charged being publicised”.

 So far, more than 27,000 people have signed the petition.
 If it reaches 100,000 signatures, a debate in Parliament will be considered.

 – What are the arguments behind the petition?

 Supporters of the petition want to “redress the balance” in the legal system to protect the reputations of innocent suspects from the “lasting stigma” of false sexual allegations.

-They say it is unjust to publicise allegations against those who turn out to be wrongly accused and this can cause lasting reputation damage – especially in an era where articles remain on the internet indefinitely.
+They say it is unjust to publicise allegations against those who turn out to be wrongly accused and this can cause lasting reputational damage – especially in an era where articles remain on the internet indefinitely.